peleiden/pelutils/docs/parser.md

 ### `multiple_jobs` and config

-- `name` for each job is set by the config file section headers, which are declared using the  `[header-name]` syntax in the `.ini` format
+- `name` for each job is set by the config file section headers, which are declared using the  `[HEADERNAME]` syntax in the `.ini` format
-- Setting `name` from command line raises `argparse.ArgumentError`
+- Setting `name` from command line raises `CLIError`
-- Given `n` jobs, `n` subfolders will be located in `parser.location`
+- The path to each job is `parser.location/name`

 ### `multiple_jobs` and no config

 - If `name` is set from command line, a single job will be located at `parser.location/name`
-- If not `name` is set, then it will default to a timestamp including microseconds
+- If `name` is not set, it will default to a timestamp including microseconds

 ### `not multiple_jobs` and config

 - Only a single section is allowed in the config file
-- If multiple are given, `configparser.ParsingError` is raised
+- If multiple are given, `ConfigError` is raised
 - `name` must be given as a section name in the config file, but can be overwritten from the command line
-- The only effect of `name` is the documentation file and `JobArguments.name`, as it is not used as a subfolder
+- `name` has no effect

 ### `not multiple_jobs` and no config

 - `name` can be set explicitly from the command line and defaults to a timestamp including microseconds
-- The only effect of `name` is the documentation file and `JobArguments.name`, as it is not used as a subfolder
+- `name` has no effect